 The Yale Forest Forum (YFF) was established in 1994 by a diverse group of leaders in forestry to focus national attention on forest policy and management in the United States.
 The group convened the Seventh American Forest Congress to collaboratively develop and articulate a common vision of forest management to diverse stakeholders.

 The Yale Forest Forum offers weekly lunch talks during the academic year, providing opportunities to hear from leaders in forest management, conservation, or policy in an informal setting.
 The YFF speaker series is the longest continuously-running speaker series at F&ES.
 Speakers come from a wide range of organizations and perspectives, including government, NGOs and businesses, working at scales from local to international.

 Each semester, YFF talks are focused around a theme.
-The fall 2019 semester is Dismantling Marginalization: Experiences and Lessons from Forest Peoples and Forest Professionals.
+The spring 2020 semester theme is Threats to Forest Health: Local to Global.

 Lunches take place Thursdays at noon, in Marsh Hall, 360 Prospect Street.